marioallaa/Movie-Recommendation/README.md

 # `Movie recommendation App`

 ## Description
-Forge this repository and create a frontend web application in Vue.js, React.js or plaint html that:
+Forge this repository and create a frontend web application in Vue.js, React.js or plaint html that does the following.

 1. Ask the user for a query.
-2. Searchs for a movie related to that query.
+2. Search for a movie related to that query.
     - Interactive search bar.
 3. Use theMovieDB API to search for the movies.
     - Show the movies in a card view